qgis2web/qgis2web/README.md

             setting</dd>
     <dt>Encode to JSON</dt>
         <dd>If unchecked, WFS layers will remain remote WFS layers in the
-            Leaflet map.
+            webmap.
 If checked, the layer will be written to a local GeoJSON file</dd>
     <dt>Cluster</dt>
-        <dd>Use Leaflet cluster plugin to cluster features</dd>
+        <dd>Cluster point features</dd>
 </dl>

 <h3>General options</h3>